hirosystems/stacks-repl/README.md

 ## Introduction

-Stacks REPL project enables users to try out Stacks API without the overhead of installation.
+The Stacks REPL project enables users to try out Stacks API without the installation overhead.
-It allows users to change and run API's from a browser.
+It allows users to change and run API from a browser.
 It is fast with a low learning curve.

 Follow the instructions below to install the application and interact with the code.